 - Learn about some of the wild west stories of New Mexico.

-- New Mexico is the sight of the supposed alien crash landing at Roswell that has become so much a part of American culture.
+- New Mexico is the site of the supposed alien crash landing at Roswell.
 There are UFO sightings all over the world, but FAR more in America than any other nation.
 Weird.

 - NM is the sight of rich deposits of both silver and uranium.
 Learn more.